heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 ### PDFTable to TimeTable

-æDUPLICATE OF DATAFRAME TO PDFTABLE\
-The difference between TimeTable and PDFTable is the (abstract) distance to the actual pdf.
+The difference between TimeTable and PDFTable is the (abstract) distance to the actual PDF.
-While a PDFTable holds all coordinate information about every Field, Row and Column, a TimeTable consists of multiple TimeTableEntry and a single StopList.
-The StopList basically contains information about the StopFields of the corresponding PDFTable and each TimeTableEntry maps information about the arrival/departure of a single DataColumn to the respective Stops.
+While a PDFTable holds all coordinate information about every Field, Row and Column, a TimeTable only consists of multiple TimeTableEntry and a single StopList.

-###### StopList

 As the name implies, a StopList is a list of Stops.
-As a PDFTable may have the same stop occurring multiple times, each Stop can also have an annotation, showing whether this stop describes the arrival or departure of the transport vehicle.
+As a PDFTable may have the same stop occurring multiple times, each Stop can also have an annotation, showing whether this stop describes the arrival or departure of the transport vehicle.\
+Each TimeTableEntry maps information about the arrival/departure of a single DataColumn to the respective Stops.
+This includes the days the trip occurs (taken from the HeaderRow), any annotations and route information of this trip, and a map between each Stop and the time strings (e.g. "12:30") of the stop's Row.

 ###### Stops as connections